danianepg/ordering-service/README.md

 ## Introduction

-The present application was developed in a microservice architecture with Spring Cloud and contains 4 microservices.
+The present application was developed in a microservice architecture with Spring Boot and Spring Cloud and contains 4 microservices.

-The projects ```ordering-service``` and ```product-service``` are microservices that handle business logic and are structure according the **MVC** (Model View Controller) pattern to allow more flexibility handling business logic.
-It manipulates data and return it in a  navigable format due to compliance to **RESTful** and **HATEOAS** formats.
+The projects ```ordering-service``` and ```product-service``` are microservices that handle business logic and are structured according to the **MVC** (Model View Controller) pattern to allow more flexibility while handling business logic.
+It manipulates data and returns it in a navigable format due to compliance with **RESTful** and **HATEOAS** formats.

 The project ```gateway-service``` is the one that should be exposed to the external world, because it communicates with all the available APIs and handles load balance.
-Lastely, ```eureka-service``` handles API dicovery.
+Lastly, ```eureka-service``` handles API discovery.

 ### Project Stack
  - Java 11